 Adds, Drops and Withdrawal of Registration

-You may add a course at any time before it starts, subject to the course load conditions and tuition schedule on page 66.
+You may add a course at any time before it starts, subject to the course load conditions and tuition schedule.

 The grades A, B, C, D and F are included in the computation of grade point average.
 Credit toward graduation is granted for A, B, C, D, P and T.